 To begin the treatment process, Dr. Fondriest takes impressions of your teeth.
 Our dental lab then fabricates a set of veneers to complement your natural dental anatomy.
 To place them, minimal amounts of enamel may need to be removed.
 However, once in place, veneers look and feel just like natural teeth.
 Porcelain veneers have an average lifespan of 5 to 15 years.

 Patients with extremely heavy tooth wear may require dental crowns.
 These restorations fit over the entire tooth structure, providing reinforcement and strength.
-The crown not only reduces the risk of tooth decay, but it also helps prevent more structural damage brought on by environmental factors, such as malocclusion or bruxism.
+The crown not only reduces the risk of tooth decay, but it also helps prevent more structural damage.
+This structural damage can cause malocclusion or difficulty chewing.

 To place a crown, Dr. Fondriest prepares the affected tooth so that it can properly support the restoration.
 Impressions are taken and sent to a lab for the fabrication of your new crown.
 Once it is complete, the new crown can be bonded into place.
 After checking your bite, Dr. Fondriest will make any necessary last-minute adjustments.
 Typically fro bruxers, there are three types of crowns that might be selected: PFM , Emax , and Zirconium.